How has COVID-19 impacted fraud rates?

 So what should businesses do?

 For starters, review internal control policies and procedures.
-Removing opportunity by strengthening internal controls is a great first line of defense against fraud.
+Removing opportunities by strengthening internal controls is a great first line of defense against fraud.

 Third, pay attention to your customer’s and employees’ behavior with solutions such as behavioral intelligence.
 By understanding both the past and present digital body language of your customers, agents, and employees, predicting devious and fraudulent behavior becomes much easier.